Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 ### Simulator

 A computer program defined as $x \approx p(x| \theta)$ that has
-* input paramters
+* input paramters $\theta$
-* stochastic output
+* stochastic output $x$

 The data can be in any format, i.e. single time series, images, distributions of data points

 ### Inference

-Observe the data and infer the values of the paramters that generated them.

-Might use, likelihood, or a bayesian approach, or MLE.
+Observe the data and infer the values of the parameters that generated them.
+This could use likelihood, or a bayesian approach, or MLE.

 ### Inference without likelihood

 * use the capability to draw simulated data conditioned on the input parameters.
-* likely true paramters values are thought to produce data that are similar enough to the observed data
+* based on assumption that likely true parameters values produce data that is similar enough to the observed data.

 **Distance metric**
+Distance metric used to measure how close the simulated data is to the observed data.
 * Acceptable region defined by distance metric
-*Choice of metric depends on the data format, e.g. could use Eulcidean or L1 etc
+* Choice of metric depends on the data format, e.g. could use Eulcidean or L1 etc

 **Data dimensionality**

 * In high dimensional spaces it becomes hadrer to generate data close to the observed data.
-* Current approach is to use summary statistics $S$
+* Current approach is to use summary statistics $S(\cdot)$.
+$$ d(x, x^o) \sim d(S(x), S(x^o))$$
+* Sufficient statsictics usually don't exist.

 **How do we select summary statistics?**
 * open problem